bddupre92/mdt_Test/README_VISUALIZATION.md

-# Real-Time Optimization Visualization
+# [DEPRECATED] Real-Time Optimization Visualization

-This document explains how to use the real-time visualization features in the optimization framework.
+**Note: This README has been consolidated into the main README.md file.
+Please refer to the main README.md for up-to-date information on the real-time visualization features.**

 ## Overview